rmrk-team/EmotableEIP/README.md

     ) external view returns (bytes32);

     /**
+     * @notice Used to get multiple messages to be signed by the `emoter` in order for the reaction to be submitted by someone
+     *  else.
+     * @param collections An array of addresses of the collection smart contracts containing the tokens being emoted at
+     * @param tokenIds An array of IDs of the tokens being emoted
+     * @param emojis An arrau of unicode identifiers of the emojis
+     * @param states An array of boolean values signifying whether to emote (`true`) or undo (`false`) emote
+     * @param deadlines An array of UNIX timestamps of the deadlines for the signatures to be submitted
+     * @return The array of messages to be signed by the `emoter` in order for the reaction to be submitted by someone else */ function prepareMessageToPresignEmote( address collection, uint256 tokenId, bytes4 emoji, bool state, uint256 deadline
+    ) external view returns (bytes32);

+    /**
      * @notice Used to emote or undo an emote on a token.
      * @dev Does nothing if attempting to set a pre-existent state.
      * @dev MUST emit the `Emoted` event is the state of the emote is changed.